Malia Obama Boldly Defies Donald Trump, Joins DAPL Protests

-Malia Obama seems to have picked up where her famous father, former President Barack Obama, left off on the national political stage.
+Malia Obama seems to have picked up where her famous father, former president Barack Obama, left off on the national political stage.
 Although Malia Obama was not at Standing Rock when she did it, she did join in on the protests of the Dakota Access Pipeline (DAPL) at the Sundance Film Festival.

-The DAPL protest have been something that has been a hot button issue in the headlines for many months now and it has gotten the attention of some big name celebrities as well.
+The DAPL protest has been a hot button issue in the headlines for many months now and it has gotten the attention of some big name celebrities as well.
 Although Malia Obama is not the first big name to stand with the DAPL protestors, she has been praised for her bold defiance of current president, Donald Trump, by taking an early stand on the issue and lending her star power to the cause.

 Malia Obama Takes On Trump: Former First Daughter Is Standing With Standing Rock Protesting ILLEGAL Pipeline https://t.co/5oiT2FTaAF